0 Views

 "We eat them alive", my father continued.

-"Don't worry for me, I am all good, I had enough before we went off", he said.
+"Don't worry, I am all good, I had enough before we went off", he said.

 The stranger finished his meal and sat next to my father.